 - Andrew Goddard, MD

 - Hoyle Leigh, MD

 All others must submit a PI status form, signed by Michael Peterson, MD, UCSF Fresno interim Associate Dean.
 To obtain this form, please contact Sharon Hutchinson at email@example.com.

-The PI will be responsible for submitting the study to the UCSF IRB and the private IRB.
+UCSF has reliance agreements with several private IRBs.
+If a study is eligible for private IRB review and the PI chooses this option, the PI will be responsible for submitting the study to the UCSF IRB and the private IRB.
 These submissions can occur in parallel, but the private IRB will not review the study until UCSF has confirmed that the study is eligible.

 - Surgical techniques or procedures